 It is easy to say that this is ridiculous, it is easy to say that there is no possible way their actions could have caused an earthquake.
 Many people in the West have completely dismissed these claims as ludicrous and ridiculous in the extreme, but they are completely missing the point that it really doesn’t matter what we believe in the West or how much scientific data about tectonic plates is dredged up and displayed, the fact of the matter is they believe it.
 It forms part of the belief system and culture of some of the tribes who live there.

-I have been to Malaysian Borneo, and I have climbed Mount Kinabaiu.
+I have been to Malaysian Borneo, and I have climbed Mount Kinabalu.
 It is a stunning part of the world and easy to get lost in the awe and majesty of the landscape.
 The population is dominated by local tribes who live by their own traditional beliefs and are generally among some of the most welcoming and friendly people I have met.
 The mandatory guides, porters and workers who work hard to ensure the tidal waves of tourists get up and down the mountain every day safely work hard, and – at least the guide in my case – are a fountain of information and stories about the landscape, the history and the culture of the mountain and the local tribes.
-They use tourism to good advantage, and when it is done responsibly and with respect, everyone wins.
+They use tourism to good advantage and the local economy benefits very well from it.
+When tourism is done responsibly and with respect, everyone wins.

 But that does not in any way mean they should put up with idiot tourists acting with complete disregard to culture, common sense or basic common decency.